jmicrobe/BI331-taxonomy/README.md

 ## What is bioinformatics?
 Bioinformatics is a field of science that combines aspects of biology, computer science, and information technology to analyze biological information using computers and statistical techniques.
 The primary goal of bioinformatics is to develop software tools to generate useful biological knowledge.
 In microbial ecology, bioinformatic tools are typically used to analyze DNA sequence data.
 These data can include sequences from cultured organisms or sequences from communities.
 The latter is discussed in more detail below.

-## Why study microorganisms using DNA sequences, and how is it done?
+## Why use DNA sequencing to study microbes?
 Greater than 99% of the microbes found in nature cannot be cultured and studied in the laboratory.
 Techniques have been rapidly advancing in recent years making it possible to study microbes and their communities in news ways without the need for culturing.
 To study these “unculturable” organisms, scientists study their DNA (and sometimes RNA).
 They collect a sample like a gram of soil or a liter of seawater and extract all the DNA in that sample.
 Most commonly, a specific gene in that DNA, the 16S rRNA gene, is amplified using polymerase chain reaction (PCR).
 This produces many copies of all the 16S rRNA genes present in the sample.
 The 16S genes are sequenced using “high-throughput” DNA sequencing technology that generates thousands (and sometime up to millions) of 16S gene sequences present in every sample.
 From these 16S gene sequences, we can learn which microbes are present in the sample and their relative abundance.

 The 16S rRNA gene is one gene of choice for studying microbial communities for three primary reasons.
 First, all bacteria have at least one copy of the gene in their genome.
 Second, there are regions of the gene sequence that are highly variable (which allows us to distinguish among closely related bacteria) and other regions that are more conserved (which allows us to compare among more distantly related groups).
 Third, it is phylogenetically conserved.
 This means that closely related bacteria have more similar 16S rRNA gene sequences than do distantly related bacteria.

-## Study background
+## Assignment data background
 *Study data*

 For this exercise you will be analyzing 16S rRNA gene sequences from human gut samples.
 The samples were collected from children in Europe (14 samples) and a rural African village in Burkina Faso (14 samples).